 Importance Of Keeping a Daily Homeschool Schedule

 A daily schedule for your homeschool life is a framework to make sure everything gets done.
-While we all might have those days where we don’t do school so we can go to the park, or nature walk or field trip, a daily schedule helps your family to stay on track on normal school days.
+While we all might have those days where we don’t do school so we can go to the park, or on a nature walk or on a field trip, a daily schedule helps your family to stay on track on normal school days.

 Designing and keeping a daily schedule in your homeschool also allows your kids to start learning time management skills.
 When they have a schedule laid out for them they can then see what they need to accomplish throughout the day and by when so they participate in other activities or have free time.